microsoft/TypeScript-wiki/Breaking-Changes.md

     ...b: number[], // Illegal trailing comma
 ) {}
 ```
+Trailing commas on rest parameters are not valid JavaScript, and the syntax is now an error in TypeScript too.

 ## In `strictNullChecks`, an unconstrained type parameter is no longer assignable to `object`